 Instances of E33 Linguistic Object can be expressed in many ways: e.g. as written texts, recorded speech or sign language.
 However, the CIDOC CRM treats instances of E33 Linguistic Object independently from the medium or method by which they are expressed.
 Expressions in formal languages, such as computer code or mathematical formulae, are not treated as instances of E33 Linguistic Object by the CIDOC CRM.
 These should be modelled as instances of E73 Information Object.

-The text of an instance of E33 Linguistic Object can be documented in a note by P3 has note: E62 String
+The text (in a wider sense) of an instance of E33 Linguistic Object can be documented in a note by P3 has note: E62 String

 Examples: